dilesnoe/soc-triage-simulations/README.md

 Start with `raw-logs.txt`, then review `analyst-triage.md`, and finally `timeline.md` to see how raw telemetry was converted into a confirmed incident assessment.
 This mirrors a Tier-2 SOC workflow: alert review → investigation → escalation-ready documentation.

+## 🧠 Analyst Notes

+All findings represent defensive analysis only.
+Indicators, accounts, IPs, and payloads are simulated.
+Focus is on reasoning, triage methodology, and documentation quality.